 The MagkaSama Project has been advocating for action on environmental issues for more than a decade.
 In 2015, we covered the COP21 by taking action and joining demonstrations in Paris.
 You can read more about what we did in this news: COP21 in Paris: Get mobilized for climate!
 People worldwide mobilized this weekend under the banner of #RiseforClimate, building up to a mass mobilization planned for hundreds of...
 READ MORE

 You can read it every week in our news, the already dire situation in Sudan is getting worse.
-In a joint letter initiated by the African Centre for Justice and Peace Studies (ACJPS), the MagkaSama Project and 31 other organizations have issued a call ahead of the 39th Session of the United Nations Human Rights Council, addressing the serious human rights and humanitarian situation in Sudan.
-You read our...
+In a joint letter initiated by the African Centre for Justice and Peace Studies (ACJPS), the MagkaSama Project and 31 other organizations have issued a call ahead of the 39th Session of the United Nations Human Rights Council, addressing the serious human rights and humanitarian situation in Sudan....
 READ MORE

 A couple of weeks ago, we sent a Special Newsletter to let you know about the crowdfunding campaign launched by Radio Dabanga in May.
 We know many of you decided to support them, and there is still time to make a donation (12 days left!) for those who didn’t participate yet.
-Last week we tweeted a video published by the radio, please watch it: Earlier this month we sent a Newsletter to all our Friends and...
+Last week we tweeted a video published by the radio, please watch it: https://twitter.com/MagkaSama/status/1009119199732658176 Here are...
 READ MORE

 Kids Workshops (Sama Kids Day)